 (b) the day on which a proposed revision of the environment plan submitted under this regulation is approved under regulation 11 by the Minister;

 (c) for a revision of an environment plan submitted under regulation 18 or 19 — the day (if any) notified by the Minister under subregulation (2).

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.